Trump administration warns Kentucky hospitals to provide more medical price info

 Eight Kentucky hospitals, including one in Lexington and at least two in Eastern Kentucky, have been put on notice by President Donald Trump’s administration this year for failing to adequately disclose basic medical pricing information, according to new reporting by The Associated Press.

-The state-owned Eastern State Hospital psychiatric care facility managed by University of Kentucky HealthCare was reportedly instructed to submit a corrective transparent pricing plan, as was the University of Louisville Health Jewish Hospital and a SUN Behavioral Health institution in Erlanger, according to the reporting.
+The state-owned Eastern State Hospital psychiatric care facility managed by University of Kentucky HealthCare was instructed to submit a corrective transparent pricing plan, as was the University of Louisville Health Jewish Hospital and a SUN Behavioral Health institution in Erlanger, according to the reporting.

 Corrective Action Plan requests from the U.S. Centers for Medicare and Medicaid Services give health institutions 45 days to address price transparency deficiencies before federal authorities can begin issuing civil monetary penalties that can run as high as $2 million a year, according to the agency.